DNAProject/DNA/README.md

 # DNA (Distributed Networks Architecture)

 DNA is a decentralized distributed network protocol based on blockchain technology and is implemented in Golang.
-Through peer-to-peer network, it can be used to digitize assets and provide financial service, including asset registration, issuance, transfer, etc.
+Through peer-to-peer network, DNA can be used to digitize assets and provide financial service, including asset registration, issuance, transfer, etc.

 ## Key Characteristics